franklinqin0/blog/docs/algo/best-time-to-buy-and-sell-stock-ii.md

     for i in range(1, len(prices)):
         diff = prices[i] - prices[i-1]
         if diff > 0:
-            # if today's price is higher than yesterday's, then transact
             profit += diff
     return profit
 ```